-(4) Mapoel Hamizrahi (Mizrahi Workers) is a socialist party which bases its domestic policy primarily on religion rather than on economics; its an is the establishment of a Jewish State based on the tenets of religious Judaism, It is represented on the executive of the Jewish Agency by Mr. Shapiro and Mr. S. Shragai.

-(5) Aliya Hadasha (New Immigrants' Party) is a party of the Centre.
-It was founded in 1942 and its membership is largely drawn from immigrants from Germany and Central Europe.
+- (4) Hapoel Hamizrahi (Mizrahi Workers) is a socialist party which bases its domestic policy primarily on religion rather than on economics; its aim is the establishment of a Jowish State based on the tenets of religious Judaism.
+It is represented on the Executive of the Jovish Agency by Mr. M. Shapiro and Mr. S. Shragai. - (5) Aliya Hadasha (New Immigrants!
+Party) is a party of the Centre.
+It was founded in 1942 and its mombership is largely drawn from immigrants from Germany and Central Europe.
 Its aim is constructive Zionist work which will gradually facilitate self-government and the promotion of Arab-Jewish understanding.
-It has consistently endeavoured to prevent the widening breach with England, and it seeks to unite the more moderate elements of other parties.
-It is supported by a group of agricultural settlements based an individual property combined with complete co-operation in marketing, supply and communal affairs.
-Leading figures are Dr. G. Landauer and Dr. F. Rosenblueth.
-While represented on the Council of the Jewish Agency, the party has no representation on the Executive.
+It has consistently endeavoured to prevent the widening preach with England, and it seeks to unite the more moderate elements of other parties.
+It is supported by a group of agricultural settlements based on individual property combined with complete co-operation in marketing, supply and communal affairs, Leading figures are Dr. G. Landauer and Dr. F. Rosenblueth.
+While represented on the Council

-(6) Histadruth Hazion Haklaliim (Confederation of General Zionists) is a Centre party and a branch of the World Confederation of General Zionists.

-For over ton years it was divided into two separate factions, the A-Zionists and B-Zionists.
-The two groups amalgamated in June 1946.
-The A-Zionists wore originally followers of Dr. Weizmann, particularly as regards foreign policy and in their close collaboration with the Left.
-The B-Zionists, who were supported largely by middle-class elements and leaned towards the Right, were in favour of the building up of the National Home through private enterprise.
-It is evident that the fusion has given rise to a certain amount of uneasiness within the ranks of the Confederation, since the two groups have not entirely composed their differences.
-Although the Confederation is represented by eight members on the Executive of the Jewish Agency, it no longer plays a decisive role in public life in Palestine, and polled only 4% of the total votes in the elections to the 22nd Zionist Congress.
-Outside Palestine, and particularly in America, where the American branch of the World Confederation is led by Dr. A. H. Silver, the General Zionists are much more influential.
-Leading figures in Palestine are Mr. F. Bernstein, head of the Department of Trade and Industry of the Jewish Agency, and Mr. I. Gruenbaum, head of the Labour Department.
+- of the Jewish Agency, the party has no representation on the Executive. - (6) Histadruth Hazionim Haklaliim (Confederation of General Zionists) is a Centre party and a branch of the World Confederation of General Zionists.
+For over ton years it was divided into two separate factions, the A-Zionists and B-Zionists. groups amalgamated in June 1946.
+The A-Zionists were originally followers of Dr. Weizmann, particularly as regards foreign policy and in their The B-Zionists, close collaboration with the Left. who were supported largely by middle-class elements and leaned towards the Right, were in favour of the building up of the National Home through private enterprise.
+It is evident that the fusion has given rise to a certain amount of uneasiness within the ranks of the Confederation, since the two groups have not entirely Although the Confederation composed their differences. is represented by eight members on the Executive of the Jewish Agency, it no longer plays a decisive role in public life in Palestine, and polled only 4% of the total votes in the elections to the 22nd Zionist Outside Palestine, and particularly in America, where the American branch of the World Confederation is led by Dr. A. H. Silver, the General Leading figures Zionists are much more influential. in Palestine are Mr. F. Bernstein, head of the Department of Trade and Industry of the Jewish Agency, and Mr. I. Gruenbaum, head of the Labour Department.